Site Map

 TREATMENT OF GERD

 Treatment should improve acid reflux symptoms, and may keep BE from getting worse.
-Treatment may involve lifestyle changes and medicines such as:
+Treatment of GERD may involve lifestyle changes and medicines such as:

 Lifestyle changes, medicines, and anti-reflux surgery may help with symptoms of GERD.
 However, these steps will not make BE go away.